agiguere/SCPmsPushNotificationREST_API/README.md

 ## Backend Compatbility

-Any SAP Business Suite systems (ERP, HCM, SRM ...) runnning SAP NetWeaver 731 or higher
+Any SAP Business Suite systems (ERP, HCM, SRM ...) runnning SAP NetWeaver 731 or higher.

 ## Installation & Configuration Steps

 ### Step 1 - Create and configure an RFC destination

-Create an RFC destination of type G in transaction SM59 Named it SCPMS_ENHANCED_PUSH as an example of whatever you prefer
+Create an RFC destination of type G in transaction SM59

+Named it `SCPMS_ENHANCED_PUSH` as an example or whatever you prefer.

 Under the tab `Technical Settings` enter the target host of your SCP mobile services, the URL pattern should look something like